jthurteau/wrest/README.md

 - a script that is directly triggered from "outside" (e.g. web request, commandline or interactive session), and
 - has intentionaly minimal direct contact with its executing environment, and
-- ideally in no way changes the local executing environment, and
+- ideally in no way changes the executing environment, and
 - it delegates reading environment to "rooting" scripts, and
 - does not read or accept parameters or data from mechanisms other than rooting, and
 - creates a canister (array) of data, and